jmarqb/Users-Register-Login-Services/README.md

 ## Using Docker

 If you have Docker and Docker Compose installed, running the application becomes even easier.
-First, you need to clone the repository and navigate to the project directory:
+First, clone the repository and navigate to the project directory:

 ```bash
 $ git clone https://github.com/jmarqb/Users-Register-Login-Services.git
 $ cd Users-Register-Login-Services/.docker
 ```

-To run the application with Docker, we provide the sample .env configuration with the parameters we used for it.
+To run the application with Docker, ensure that you've completed the .env configuration with the necessary parameters for the container environment.
+[View the configuration section](#configuration)

-`PORT=3000`
-`DB_HOST=postgresql`
-`DB_PORT=5432`
-`DB_USER=myusername`
-`DB_PASSWORD=mypassword`
-`DB_DATABASE=UserDB`

-If you need to establish your own configuration for docker-compose [View the Example of Configuration](#example-of-configuration)

 To start the application with Docker: